Best Trifecta Bets for the 2021 Kentucky Derby

 The post-position draw for the Kentucky Derby happened on Tuesday, and we found out that morning-line favorite, Essential Quality will be leaving from stall 14.
 Given what we know about Essential Quality’s run style, if he breaks out of the gate well, he should be able to get up to mid-pack as the field approaches the first turn and stalk the leaders.
 What happens after the first turn and before the quarter pole is anyone’s guess.
 However, if he can avoid any major traffic or issues, Essential Quality does have speed to burn, and we’ve seen that in spades in all four of his wins so far in his career.
 Given the opportunity to have first or second run at the leaders, Essential Quality might be the best option to include in the trifecta wagering.

-To his inside, you have Honor A.P, whose morning line odds are set at 5-1.
-The ridgeling by Honor Code (third in the Breeder’s Cup Classic) has the pedigree to do well in this race thanks to his mom, Hollywood Story, who has a laundry list of graded stakes appearances and a 27-4-6-6 career record worth $1,171,105 in earnings.
-Honor A.P. will break from stall 16.
-And if his win in the Santa Anita Derby showed us anything, it’s that this horse has a very quick turn of foot and doesn’t mind sitting off the pace – something he should be able to do based on where he’s leaving the starting gate from.
-If Mike Smith could work out a stalking trip and have him turning for him with a horse or two to charge down, he should be able to make the trifecta ticket and help you out.
+To his inside, a few gates down, is Hot Rod Charlie, who I really like this year and whose morning line odds are set at 8-1.
+The colt by Oxbow (Preakness Stakes winner) has the right pedigree needed to get the Derby distance.
+And if I’ve learned anything in the build-up to this race, it’s that the pace is going to be slow and the stalking horses could have the best chance at reeling in the leaders.
+Hot Rod Charlie’s will break from stall nine.
+And if his win in the Louisiana Derby showed us anything, it’s that this horse has a very quick turn of foot and doesn’t mind sitting off the pace – something he should be able to do based on where he’s leaving the starting gate from.
+If jockey Flavien Prat could work out a stalking trip and have him turning for him with a horse or two to charge down, he should be able to make the trifecta ticket and help you out.

 To round of the trifecta, you can essentially put anyone else in for third as the ticket would look something like this: